UCAT ANZ Access Arrangements

 What access arrangements can be provided?

-- UCATSA (140 minutes) standard test time with 5 minute rest breaks before sections
+- UCATANZ SA (140 minutes) standard test time with 5 minute rest breaks before sections

 - Separate room

-Your evidence must specify you need to test in an individual room and your supporting evidence must provide information about why this is necessary for your condition.
+Your supporting evidence must support your requirement for a separate room on your own and provide information about why this is necessary for your condition.
 Separate rooms are subject to test centre availability, not all test centres can provide a separate room.

-- Access to medical items or medically necessary food/drink at your workstation not included on the Comfort Aid List.
+- Access to medical items not included on the Comfort Aid List.

 This arrangement requires a separate room, which is subject to availability.